jscherff/cmdbc/README.md

 * **`AuditPath`** is the path below the server URL for submitting device configuration changes discovered during an audit.

 #### Path Settings
-Directories where logs, state files, and reports will be written.
+Directories where logs, state files, and reports will be written:
 ```json
 "Paths": {
     "LogDir": "log",